-To many parents, the word "maths" conjures up some pretty negative emotions.
-With the very mention of the word some of us are transported back in time to a moment of public humiliation -
+National Numeracy Day is a celebration of the importance of numbers and maths in everyday life - something we do on a daily basis here at Komodo!
+We all use numbers every day, but for many parents, we know that the word 'maths' conjures up some pretty negative emotions.
+At the very mention of the word, some of us are transported back in time to a moment of public humiliation -

-Is it any wonder that when we become parents ourselves and we're faced with the prospect of helping our own kids with maths homework we shudder with fear and often hide from the opportunity.
+Is it any wonder that we become anxious when faced with the prospect of helping our own kids with their maths homework?

-In this article, I'd like to explore some of the reasons why parents might dread maths and I'll try to demystify some of the primary maths topics we fear most.
+So this National Numeracy Day, we are going to explore some of the reasons why parents might dread maths and demystify some of the primary maths topics we fear most.

 Reason 1 - The maths confidence trap

-The truth is the vast majority of people who say this aren't useless at maths.
+The truth is, the vast majority of people who say this aren't useless at maths.
 In fact, they're probably okay but they just don't know it.
-My friend thinks, she's "crap at maths" in her own words, but wow you should see her work out special offers at the supermarket.
-In seconds she'll work out which offer is best - 3 for 2 or 20% off.
+My friend thinks she's 'crap at maths' (her own words), but wow - you should see her work out special offers at the supermarket!

 Reason 2 - The unfamiliar new methods

 One obvious aspect that's changed is the way our kids are taught some simple arithmetic skills.
-The reason for the changes is that educationalists felt arithmetic operations like long multiplication and division were too opaque to learners.
-Learners were simply following the various directions to get the answer without any sense of how the answer came.
+The changes came about because educators felt operations like long multiplication and division were too unclear and that learners were simply following the various directions to get the answer without any sense of how the answer came.

 Reason 3 - New curriculum topics

 The thing you have to bear in mind is that these topics are usually taught pretty well in class.
 So if you don't know the difference between a rhombus and a cuboid the chances are you won't need to.
-What's important is that your child has a really solid grasp of arithmetic and particularly mental arithmetic and you can help with this.
+What's important is that your child has a really solid grasp of arithmetic, particularly mental arithmetic, which is something you can help with.